mpethamotaung/mpethamotaung/README.md

 ## "We're in." 👨‍💻

 💼 **About me:**
 Hi, I'm Mpetha Motaung, a dedicated Software Engineer with a passion for creating efficient and innovative software solutions.
-With over half a decade of experience and a strong foundation in computer science and hands-on experience in various programming languages and frameworks, I specialize in developing robust applications that meet user needs and business objectives.
+With over half a decade of experience and a strong foundation in computer science and hands-on experience in various programming languages, frameworks, and systems, I specialize in developing robust applications that meet user needs and business objectives.
 My sheer perspicacity, indefatigability, and commitment to continuous learning - makes me an unmatched opponent in this field.

 🧐 **Current Focus:** Career Growth and Mentorship